Find a Meeting Room where your business can discuss issues and make decisions

 Depending upon the size of the tables there are usually one or two delegates per table providing good workspace for everyone.

 Ideal for examinations/course work and individual training.

 CABARET STYLE MEETING ROOM

-This has become very popular in recent years
+This has become the popular layout in recent years.

 All delegates facing the front seated on round tables so that no one has their back to the presenter.